LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-01-01-Best-performance-of-regular-expression-with-String-replace-function.markdown

 }
 ```

-At this time, what will be happened in the heap memory?
+At this time, what will happened in the heap memory?

 Maybe, more than 1,000 times of Immutable string objects will be created in the heap memory.